-M&V Investments is headquartered in Belgrade, at the address of Bulevar Mihajla Pupina 115e.
-As of December 31, 2022, the operated through its single branch office (head office) in Belgrade, at the address of Bulevar Mihajla Pupina 115e, Novi Beograd, operating in rented premises pursuant to the terms of the Rental Agreement numbered II 1078/09 of May 1, 2009 entered into with the entity MK Group d.o.o., Beograd.
+M&V Investments is headquartered in Belgrade, at the address of Bulevar Arsenija Carnojevic 59A, VI floor.
+As of December 31, 2023, the operated through its single branch office (head office) in Belgrade, at the address of Bulevar Mihajla Pupina 115e, Novi Beograd.
+The address is changed on January 18, 2024 pursuant decision of Business Agency Registry number BD 1843/2024.